- What is an emotionally unavailable parent

 Emotionally unavailable parenting can have significant, long-term effects.

 Children growing up with an emotionally unavailable parental figure are more susceptible to suicide during adolescence13.

-Children of emotionally unavailable parents may struggle with mental health conditions such as depression, anxiety disorder, and eating disorder later in life14.
+Children of emotionally unavailable parents may struggle with mental health conditions such as depression, anxiety disorder, and eating disorders later in life14.